Elm-Canvas/elm-canvas/readme.md

 ```

-Because every pixel is four numbers long, and every canvas has width * height pixels, every canvas data has a length of 4 * width * height
+Because every pixel is four numbers long, and every canvas has `width * height` pixels, every canvas data has a length of `4 * width * height`.

-Because the data is a one dimensional format of a two dimensional arrangement of pixels, to change the pixel at x=50 y=20 of a 116 x 55 canvas (where x=0 y=0 is the upper left corner), one must change the values at indices..
+Because the data is a one dimensional format of a two dimensional arrangement of pixels, to change the pixel at `x=50 y=20` of a `116 x 55` canvas (where `x=0 y=0` is the upper left corner), one must change the values at indices..

 ```
 ((50 + (20 * 116)) * 4)